evanmascitti/soiltestr/README.md

 #### \*\* *Note: I am still in the process of tweaking a few functions.
 The package should be fully updated by Nov 1.
 2020 .* \*\*

+## Covering my bases with other soil scientists

+Please don't be enraged with my use of the "d-word."
+I'm keenly aware that soils are complex three-dimensional bodies warranting our respect and our study.
+But on a baseball field, we call it dirt.
+Let's not dwell on pedantic minutiae and instead move on to something more interesting than terminology grudges.

 ## Installation

 An official version of `diRtscience` is not yet available on CRAN.